benborgers/ben.page/src/content/posts/laravel-inline-email-css.md

 There's a hack for inlining CSS in Laravel emails _without_ installing any packages: overriding the markdown theme.

-(Inlining means turning a stylesheet into `style=""` attributes on every HTML element, which is better for compatability with some email clients.)
+(Inlining means turning a stylesheet into `style=""` attributes on every HTML element, which is better for compatibility with some email clients.)

 Laravel has built-in inlining for CSS that's written as a theme for markdown emails.
 Since HTML is valid markdown, you can write HTML emails and call them markdown.